-Instructional Videos & Screencasts
+Instructional videos & screencasts

-Do you still have questions?
+Do you have any questions?

-Then please contact us by mail: elearning∂study.kit.edu
+Then please contact us by e-mail: elearning∂studium.kit.edu

-Self recording with zoom
+Self-recording with zoom

 More information